-Choosing the right wheel weight for your vehicle starts with knowing your wheel and rim materials.
-Steel wheels often use knock-on wheel weights for a quick installation and reliable balance.
-Stick-on wheel weights work best on alloy or custom wheels, keeping your rims safe and your wheels looking sharp.
-Each rim material reacts differently to balance methods:
+Choosing the appropriate wheel weight for your vehicle begins with understanding your wheel and rim materials.
+Steel wheels commonly use knock-on wheel weights for easy installation and reliable balance.
+Stick-on wheel weights are ideal for alloy or custom wheels, ensuring the safety of your rims and preserving the sharp appearance of your wheels.
+Different rim materials react to balancing methods in unique ways:

 | Rim Material | Characteristics | Influence on Wheel Weight Selection |